hetalang/heta-specifications/actions.md

 Heta is not a declarative language because it sequentially updates and changes the platform.
 The `action` property inside an "action statement" clarifies what platform should do with a statement.
-Some of the actions like `#include` work at the module level.
-The other actions like `#export` work at the export step and they do not modify the platform.

 The action shortened is designated by `#` symbol before the action name.